DavidHarper/java-tass17/README.md

 - **scale N** changes the scale to *N* pixels per arc-second.
 The default is 10.
 - **stepsize N** changes the step size to *N* days.
 The default is 1.
-- **animate STEPS STEPSIZE PAUSE** runs a basic animation, incrementing the time by the specified stepsize, re-drawing the view, and then pausing for the specified number of milliseconds (except after the final step).
-Note that this does **NOT** change the stepsize that is set using the **stepsize** command.
+- **animate STEPS STEPSIZE PAUSE** runs a basic animation, incrementing the time by the specified stepsize, re-drawing the view, pausing for the specified number of milliseconds (except after the final step), and repeating the process for the specified number of steps.
+Note that this command does **NOT** change the stepsize that is set using the **stepsize** command.
 - **show** displays the positions of the satellites at the time that is currently being displayed.
 It is mainly for diagnostic use.
 - **quit** or **exit** exits the program. **Ctrl+D** or end-of-file will also exit